-To qualify for nomination by Individual Electors, or to conduct an Assembly of Electors, the candidate must be registered to vote as a nonaffiliated voter as of February 29, 2024.
+To qualify for nomination by Individual Electors, or to conduct an Assembly of Electors, the candidate must be registered to vote as a nonaffiliated voter at least 180 days before the deadline for filing the certificate of nomination.
+An incumbent candidate seeking re-election must be registered to vote as a nonaffiliated voter as of February 19, 2025.
+Non-incumbent candidates must be registered to vote as a nonaffiliated voter as of February 26, 2026.
 ORS 249.720